 OS: Windows, macOS, Linux, Android, iOS

 Most of the messaging apps on this list with end-to-end encryption default are free, but that’s not with Threema.
 Unlike most free message apps Threema comes with a paid service starting from $1.55 at its lowest.
-Threema is one of the best messaging app out there that want to protect your identity and also make you send messages anonymously.
+Threema is one of the best messaging apps out there that want to protect your identity and also make you send messages anonymously.

 Threema says that users’ data are not stored in their server, and any data that goes through it will be removed immediately after it is sent.
-The private app also encrypts your videos, calls, image files, and allows you to create groups with users and also check out daily status like WhatsApp.
+The private app also encrypts your videos, calls, and image files, and allows you to create groups with users and also check out daily status like WhatsApp.

 OS: Android, iOS

 One of the best private messaging apps is Wire, the app feature a free and paid plan.
 Unlike Threema, the messaging app offers a paid and free messaging app, to get the full benefits you’ll need to use their paid service.
 The app comes with plenty of features with an end-to-end encryption model.